alexkasema/alx-backend-javascript/0x05-Node_JS_basic/README.md

 - In Node.js the new ECMAScript standards can be used without problems, as you don't have to wait for all your users to update their browsers - you are in charge of deciding which ECMAScript version to use by changing the Node.js version, and you can also enable specific experimental features by running Node.js with flags.
 ## 0-console.js
 In the file 0-console.js, create a function named displayMessage that prints in STDOUT the string argument.
+## 1-stdin.js
+Create a program named 1-stdin.js that will be executed through command line:

+- It should display the message Welcome to Holberton School, what is your name? (followed by a new line)
+- The user should be able to input their name on a new line
+- The program should display Your name is: INPUT
+- When the user ends the program, it should display This important software is now closing (followed by a new line)